vibe-project/vibe-project.github.io/projects/vibe-java-server/3.0.0-Alpha1/reference/index.md

 </div>
 </div>

-### Sending and Receiving Event with Reply
+### Getting and Setting Result of Event Processing
-Through replayable event, you can receive data in sending event by using overloaded signatures of `send(String event, Object data, Action<T> resolved)` and `send(String event, Object data, Action<T> resolved, Action<U> rejected)` where allowed data types are the same with in reciving event and send data in receiving event by using `Reply` as data type in an asynchrnous manner like Remote Procedure Call (RPC) or controller from MVC model.
+You can get the result of event processing from the client in sending event using `send(String event, Object data, Action<T> resolved)` and `send(String event, Object data, Action<T> resolved, Action<U> rejected)` where the allowed Java types, `T`, are the same with in receiving event, and set the result of event processing to the client in receiving event by using `Reply` as data type in an asynchronous manner.
+Either resolved or rejected callback is executed once when the counterpart executes it.
+You can apply this functionality to sending events in order, Acknowledgements, Remote Procedure Call and so on.

 **Note**

 * Beforehand determine whether to use rejected callback or not to avoid writing unnecessary rejected callbacks.

-_The client sends events with reply and the server executes callbacks with event data._
+_The client sends events attaching callbacks and the server executes one of them with the result of event processing._

 <div class="row">
 <div class="large-6 columns">